openstax/corgi/bakery/README.md

 ## Bakery Concourse Pipeline Config Generator and Bakery CLI

-This directory contains the code necessary to both generate and run our content distribution and pdf pipelines, either in individual steps or as a whole.
+This directory contains the code necessary to both generate and run our content distribution and cops pipelines, either in individual steps or as a whole.
 Effort has been put in to paramaterize code pieces so that:
 - A downstream user (user of the Bakery CLI)
 - A developer making pipeline changes or debugging
 - A production or staging node